osrf/gazebo_tutorials/ftu/tutorial3.md

 menus, move your cursor to the top of the application window, and the menus should appear.

-FILE
-Save World (Save the world as-is)

-Save World As (Save the world as-is & provide a name)

-Save Configuration (Save your Gazebo interface configuration)

-Clone world (Start new simulation from the current state)

-Quit (Quit/close Gazebo)

 [[file:files/ftu3-gazebo-menu.png|600px]]

 ## Mouse Controls

 The mouse is very useful when navigating in the Scene.
-We highly reccomend using a mouse with a scroll wheel.
+We highly recommend using a mouse with a scroll wheel.
 Below are the basic mouse operations for navigating in the Scene and changing the view angle.